1 shooting victim taken to hospital in Denver

 DENVER (KDVR) — One person was taken to the hospital after being shot in Denver’s Central Park neighborhood Monday morning.

-According to the Denver Police Department, the shooting happened in the 7900 block of E. Northfield Boulevard.
+According to the Denver Police Department, the shooting happened in the 7900 block of East Northfield Boulevard.

 DPD has not released information about a suspect, but anyone with information is asked to contact investigators.